 For other great offers check out our Best Golf Deals homepage.

 In our health-conscious, gadget-obsessed generation, the chance to avoid back and knee injuries and show off a few boys’ toys means using a trolley is a win-win scenario.

 Throw into the mix an industry-wide overhaul of frame styling, from thick and clunky to sleek and shiny, and it’s easy to see why most up-and-coming amateur golfers now use one.

-So if you’re thinking about joining them, here’s a guide to the best electric golf trolleys of 2016 for you to consider….
+So if you’re thinking about joining them, here’s a guide to the best electric golf trolleys 2017 has available for you to consider….